 - Daytime dress – Look for an easy, lightweight option, such as this one from Miha.

-- Tops and a dress for going out to a nice dinner, mezcal tasting or club.
+- Nice top and a skirt or dress for going out to a nice dinner, mezcal tasting or club.
 Reformation makes my favorite ethical dress-up pieces.

 - Jumpsuit – An all-in-one option makes for easy outfits.
 I recommend one that works for daytime casual and then can be paired with boots and earrings for a nighttime look, such as this option from Miha.

-- Jewelry – Nisolo has really cute options.
+- Gold or silver jewelry – Nisolo has really cute options.

 - Lightweight shirts for daytime or casual dinner.
 Everlane and Mate both have great options.